 Treatment for vulval cancer depends on factors such as how far the cancer has spread from the area it started.
 Vulva cancer can be treated by surgery, radiotherapy and chemotherapy or a combination of all three.

-This is the rarest of all gynaecological cancers with just over 250 women in the UK diagnosed each year.
+This is the rarest of all gynaecological cancers, with just over 250 women in the UK diagnosed each year.
 It is most commonly diagnosed in women over 60.
-Cancer of the vagina is a skin cancer and begins when a cells change their growth pattern and structure which develops into a lesion or tumour.
+Cancer of the vagina is a skin cancer and begins when cells change their growth pattern and structure, which develops into a lesion or tumour.
 Treatment will depend on where the cancer is in your vagina and how far it is spread.
-Possible treatments include radiotherapy, surgery and chemotherapy.
+Vagina cancer treatments include radiotherapy, surgery, and chemotherapy.

 Kim heard about Penny Brohn through her cancer nurse and found talking to our resident doctors in a non-medical environment most beneficial.
 Read more about Kim’s experience at Penny Brohn’s National Centre.